 Hailing from Japan, Senri Kawaguchi is a world-famous Asian female drummer.
 Her videos on YouTube have garnered over 40 million views, and they are a testament to how talented she is.
 Senri is accurate, ferocious, and can play at insane speeds.
 While she might seem like a cute drummer, do not let your eyes deceive you as she is an Asian drummer girl who can wreck a drum set.
 Her incredible talent has earned her the nickname Tekazuhime, which means “Princess of many Strokes.”

-She took her first drum lesson at the age of six and took lessons from the well-known drummer Kozo Sugunama from the age of 8.
+She started learning drumming at the age of six and took her first drum lesson from the well-known drummer Kozo Sugunama from the age of 8.
 She would go on to release her first CD while being just 16 years old.
 She now has three CDs to her name, several TV appearances, and has worked with many big names in Japanese Jazz.
 She has even worked with the J-pop group The E-Girls.
 She has also performed in various festivals and is a judge in the competition Hit Like A Girl.

 Sarah Thawer is well known for her technical expertise and excellent drumming style.
 She is a versatile drummer who can play many genres, including Latin, Jazz, Funk, Indian, RnB, fusion, funk, world music, and rock.